biga-ahk/biga.ahk/docs/README.md

 <a href='https://github.com/biga-ahk/biga.ahk/blob/master/src/array/depthOf.ahk' class='text-muted'>source</a>

-This method is explores the array and returns the maximum depth.
+This method is explores `array` and returns the maximum depth.

 #### Arguments